alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ## Terminal basics

-The terminal on MacOS and Linux (and git bash on Windows, which is part of Git for Windows) lets you type in commands and run programs on your computer.
+The terminal on MacOS and Linux (and Git BASH on Windows, which is part of Git for Windows) lets you type in commands and run programs on your computer.

 There are a few commands you‘ll have to run in the terminal to use the kit and make it available online for others to see.